apache/directory-site/source/fortress/user-guide.md

 # Fortress User's Guide

-Contains introductory information on RBAC and info on how to use Fortress.
+Contains introductory info on RBAC and how to use Fortress.

 ## Table of contents